teo-tsirpanis/Farkle/docsrc/content/index.md

 The library comes with comprehensible documentation.

- * [Quick Start: Creating a calculator](quickstart.html) to get started with a simple example.
+ * [Quick Start: Creating a calculator](quickstart.html) to get started with writing a simple calculator in F#.

+ * [Quick Start with C#: Creating a calculator](quickstart-csharp.html) to learn how to create the previous example with C#.

  * [API Reference](reference/index.html) contains automatically generated documentation for all types, modules and functions in the library.